Jorgie Porter: Career

-Porter appeared in the November 2010 issue of Sugar magazine.
+Porter appeared in the November 2010 issue of Sugar.
 In FHM's 100 Sexiest Women in the World 2011, Porter was ranked 50th.
 In August 2011, Porter took part in the ITV dance show Born to Shine.
 She learned to street dance on the show, but failed to make it to the final.

 In 2012, Porter was confirmed to be a contestant and participant on the seventh series of Dancing on Ice.
 Porter was paired dancing with American pairs skater Matt Evers.
 Porter made it to the final and finished in second place behind Emmerdale actor Matthew Wolfenden.

 In 2013, Porter decided to leave Hollyoaks.
 In October that year, she said she was leaving the show at the end of her contract.
 After finishing filming on the show she appeared on the final series of Dancing On Ice in January 2014, which featured returning contestant 'All Stars' from past series.
 Porter and her skating partner Sylvain Longchambon were the first contestants to be voted off the series.
 In April, it was announced that Porter had agreed to return to Hollyoaks.

 In 2014, she released her own calendar for 2015, showing some of her modelling shoots and photos.
 She has also released another calendar for 2016.
 Porter is the presenter for the Nintendo Girls Club.
 In July 2015, Porter announced that she was leaving Hollyoaks once again.
 Her final scenes as the character aired on 11 March 2016.
 In November 2015, Porter took part in the fifteenth series of ITV show I'm a Celebrity...Get Me Out of Here!.
-She came 5th on the show.
+She finished 5th on the show.

 In 2016, Porter was cast as Miss Croft in a reboot episode of the series Are You Being Served?.
 She also became the new face of the UK advertising campaign for the skincare brand Proactiv.
 In 2017, she appeared as a contestant in Celebs Go Dating.